sulu/sulu-ecommerce-docs/docs/shop/products/productlist.rst

 Therefore only products which are in the current index can be found in the list.
 To increase the applicability of the list, the basic function to get products is a high generalized elasticsearch search function which can be used in many different ways.
-As always the same data strukture is returned by the elasticsearch layer we can provide a high level of consistency.
+As always the same data structure is returned by the elasticsearch layer we can provide a high level of consistency.

 The default list
 ----------------

-The default list provides a paginated search result where each item represents a real product.
+The default list provides a batched search result where each item represents a real product.
 The following information is shown if exists:

 * Title